-The Associate’s in Fire Science offers an solid introduction to a wide variety of topics under the fire sciences umbrella, including fire dynamics, fire prevention methods, codes and standards, emergency services, fire investigation, risk reduction and building construction.
+The Associate’s in Fire Science offers a solid introduction to a wide variety of topics under the fire sciences umbrella, including fire dynamics, fire prevention methods, codes and standards, emergency services, fire investigation, risk reduction, and building construction.
 An associate’s degree helps qualifying firefighters prepare for management positions with the fire service.

 There are associate’s degree programs online as well as traditional classroom-based programs.

 Bachelor’s in Fire Science